Type above and press Enter to search. Press Esc to cancel.

 A power wall is a display organized to showcase popular products that you want customers to associate with your brand.
 Think Old Navy’s jeans display, or a tea store’s wall of loose leaf tea tins.

 An effective power wall, traditionally placed to a customer’s immediate right, commands attention.
 Display your featured inventory here, like your most popular items or latest styles.
+Try to source eco-conscious displays and fixtures when possible.
+With sustainability becoming a growing concern among consumers, highlighting green practices will resonate with environmentally-conscious consumers while also reducing your carbon footprint.

-10. Understand your target customer’s psychographics
+Understand your target customer’s psychographics

-We don’t just mean understanding demographic data like their age, income and education.
-Dig deeper into their psychographic information and get to know what drives their decisions and what type of lifestyle they live.
+Understanding your target customer is the first step to creating effective visual merchandising and product displays.
+And we don’t just mean understanding demographic data like their age, income, and education.
+Dig deeper into psychographic information to get to know what drives their decisions and the types of lifestyles they live.

 Pro tip: you can easily do this with Lightspeed Retail’s Sales reports which enable you to filter the data by customer.
-Drill down on the items you sold, product returns, revenue and more.
+Drill down on the items you sold, product returns, revenue, and more.

-11. Get inspired
+Get inspired

 For example, searching “visual merchandising” on Instagram will show you accounts and posts dedicated to retail visual merchandising displays.
-You’re bound to get ideas as you scroll through the content!
+You’re bound to get ideas as you scroll through the content.

 What is a visual merchandiser?